How to Get a Mortgage with a New Job

 Free phone and video consultations are provided in the U.K.Get Started

-What if your salary goes down?
+If your salary goes down

 Similarly, if your new job means that you are taking a pay cut, you might find that lenders will not lend you as much as they would have been prepared to when you were on a higher salary.